LoganChu/8VC-X-Meta-Llama-Stack-Challenge/README.md

-# Multi-Agent Research Paper Writing System
+# Multi-Agent Abstract Research Paper Writing System

 This system implements a collaborative multi-agent approach to research paper writing, where different agents specialize in different sections of a research paper.
 The system consists of three main agents: